pzareba22/elevators/README.md

 The array of floors is kept in a sorted order, which allows search and insert operations in O(log(n)) time complexity.
 Searching and inserting are implementations of a classical binary search algorithm.

-The elevator moves in a greedy manner - it will keep going in the same direction, until there are no more stops to make in said direction.
+An elevator moves in a greedy manner - it will keep going in the same direction, until there are no more stops to make in said direction.
 Then either the direction changes or the elevator waits for more requests.

 ## ElevatorController logic